melodykirshberg/pizzeria/README.md

 To run tests ```bundle exec rspec```

 ## Future additions
-- Move main Pizza and Topping components into more reusable components with ViewComponents
+- Move main Pizza and Topping views into more reusable components with ViewComponents
 - Add icons
-- Add regular user role to see current pizza options
+- Add customer user role to see current pizza options
-  - Add a favorites option for regular users
+  - Add a favorites option for customers
-  - Once a favorite is back on the menu, notify user via email
+  - Once a favorite is back on the menu, notify customers via their email